luiscielak/idd510_17sp/lessons/08-project-setup/lesson-08.md

 - **_exports:** This folder has all your design exports such as JPG, PNG, SVG files.
 Any time you export your designs, they go here.

 - **build:** This folder contains your source code along with any other code examples, references or modules.
+The source (_src_) folder contains you HTML, CSS, JS files.

 - **design:** This folder contains all design files from Sketch, PhotoShop or Illustrator.
 These should be organized by purpose (wireframes, journeys, branding, etc).